suflorcita/UNSAMPETQuantificationTools/data/atlas/readme.md

-# ATLASES USED IN THE UNSAM PET QUANTIFICATION TOOLS
+# ATLAS USED IN THE UNSAM PET QUANTIFICATION TOOLS

 Please copy in this path the following atlases:
 1) MNI152 T1 atlas with and without skull.It can be downloaded from: \